dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/connect-github.md

 ## Personally authenticate with GitHub
 :::info
-dbt Cloud developers on the Enterprise plan must each connect their GitHub profiles to dbt Cloud, as every developer's read / write access for the dbt repo is checked in the dbt Cloud IDE. dbt Cloud developers on the Team plan do not need to each connect their profiles to GitHub, but it is still recommended to do so.
+&mdash; dbt Cloud developers on the [Enterprise plan](https://www.getdbt.com/pricing/) must each connect their GitHub profiles to dbt Cloud.
+This is because the dbt Cloud IDE verifies every developer's read / write access for the dbt repo.

+&mdash; dbt Cloud developers on the [Team plan](https://www.getdbt.com/pricing/) don't need to each connect their profiles to GitHub, but it's still recommended to do so.
 :::

 To connect a personal GitHub account, dbt Cloud developers should navigate to Your Profile settings by clicking the gear icon in the top right, then select **Linked Accounts** in the left menu.